RCAF Station Penhold: Cold War

 It re-opened in 1952 as a RCAF flying school training pilots for member countries of the North Atlantic Treaty Organization.
-The airfield closed 1965 and in 1966 the City of Red Deer took over operation of the airfield, naming it the Red Deer Industrial Airport.
+The airfield closed in 1965 and in 1966, the City of Red Deer took over its operation, naming it the Red Deer Industrial Airport.
 The station was also home to a Pinetree Line radar station and the provincial emergency government headquarters bunker for the province of Alberta.

 The remainder of the base continued in operation as CFB Penhold, although it was downgraded to a detachment of CFB Edmonton in 1990.
 In 1994 the base was decommissioned and closed.

-Post Closure
+Post closure

 Mynarski Park, the residential portion of the base, was renamed Springbrook in 1995 when private developers purchased the lands from the Department of National Defence.
 The operational area of the base near the airfield was sold to a different developer which referred to the area as Harvard Park.
 In 1999, airfield operations were taken over by the newly-created Red Deer Regional Airport Authority, a partnership of the City of Red Deer, Red Deer County, and the Red Deer Chamber of Commerce.
 The Royal Canadian Air Cadets operated the Penhold Air Cadet Summer Training Centre at the former base until the Centre was closed in 2014.